alexandriabindas/YouTube-Blog/LLMs/fine-tuning/distilbert-base-uncased-lora-text-classification/README.md

 # distilbert-base-uncased-lora-text-classification

-This model is a fine-tuned version of [distilbert-base-uncased](https://huggingface.co/distilbert-base-uncased) on the None dataset.
+This model is a fine-tuned version of [distilbert-base-uncased](https://huggingface.co/distilbert-base-uncased) on an unknown dataset.
 It achieves the following results on the evaluation set:
-- Loss: 1.0684
+- Loss: 0.8839
-- Accuracy: {'accuracy': 0.879}
+- Accuracy: {'accuracy': 0.901}

 ## Model description